jkittley/Arduino-Websocket-Webpage/README.md

 (10072) wsgi starting up on http://0.0.0.0:80
 ```

-Now the server is up and running you can open the web browser, type ```localhost``` in the address bar and hit enter.
+Now the server is up and running you can open the web browser.
+Type ```localhost``` in the address bar and hit enter.
 You should see the webpage being served.

 # Connect the Arduino to the web socket